Courses

 Module 4: PRAAT

-This course will introduce Praat scripting.
+This module will introduce Praat scripting.
 By using scripts it will be much easier to replicate your analyses on speech files and to communicate with others about what you have done and how you have done it.

 read more …